gamemanual0/gm0/source/docs/common-mechanisms/arms/linkages.rst

 Linkages
 ===========================

 There are many different types of :term:`linkages <Linkage>`.
 Generally, linkages are used to convert rotational motion, such as that from a servo or motor, to linear motion.
-Linkages can do this efficiently, and also have specialized movement patterns that can make them desireable for certain mechanisms.
+Linkages can do this efficiently, and also have specialized movement patterns that can make them desirable for certain mechanisms.

 Linkage Slides
 --------------

 A common use for linkages is to drive a linear extension.
 This allows for a compact method of converting the rotational motion from a motor or servo into linear motion moving a mechanism like drawer slides.
 Generally, a two bar linakge with multi degree linkage eyes is used to construct this linkage.

 .. figure:: images/linkages/7236-linkage-slides.png
    :alt: A picture of a 7236 Recharged Green linkage driven slides

    7236 Recharged Green, Skystone

 Considerations
 ^^^^^^^^^^^^^^

 There are several things to consider when constructing a simple linkage.

 - Over-centering is when a linkage is rotated past its center point (usually the point where both bars of the linkage are parallel).
 Driving a linkage over center can have some benefits, like making the linkage harder to backdrive.
-See this `informational youtube video <https://www.youtube.com/watch?v=I7iy8DCNmic>`_ for more details
+See this `informational youtube video <https://www.youtube.com/watch?v=I7iy8DCNmic>`_ for more details on this.
+Essentially, linkages can form a structure where pushing on the linkage moves the robot instead of rotating the linkage.
 - Linkages will not have a constant linear speed or force, with a simple linkage they generally reach a maximum speed and force when the two bars are perpendicular, then the speed and force will decrease as the linkage is rotated farther.
 - Cadding the linkage can be useful to check if it will do what you want it to do.
-See this `informational youtube video <https://www.youtube.com/watch?v=QsAC_seQHJY>`_ for an example.
+See this `youtube video <https://www.youtube.com/watch?v=QsAC_seQHJY>`_ for an example of how to set up the mates in OnShape.

 Four Bar
 --------